MJJA 2026 Spring Conference

 Ed Oslica, Domestic Security Strategist with the U.S. Secret Service National Threat Assessment Center (NTAC)

 Ed Oslica currently serves as a Domestic Security Strategist (DSS) with the U.S. Secret Service National Threat Assessment Center (NTAC) where he interfaces with community safety partners to facilitate access to NTAC resources and the development of targeted violence prevention programs.
 His area of responsibility includes seven Midwestern states; he is regionally stationed at the Secret Service Kansas City Field Office.
-In addition to developing relationships and responding to the needs of community partners, Mr. Oslica provides briefings on NTAC research findings, and assists with consultations on threat assessment policy development and on individual complex threat cases.
+In addition to developing relationships and responding to the needs of community partners, Mr. Oslica provides briefings on NTAC research findings and assists with consultations on threat assessment policy development and on individual complex threat cases.

 Prior to joining the Secret Service Mr. Oslica served as the Intelligence Specialist for the US Attorney, in the District of Nebraska.
 He served in this position for 14 years, assigned to the Criminal Division where he functioned as a liaison to the Joint Terrorism Task Force with the FBI Omaha Field Office.
 He conducted complex investigative analysis on a wide array of federal, state, local, and tribal criminal investigations.
 Additionally, he served as the Law Enforcement Coordinator and Suspicious Activity Reports coordinator, working with law enforcement and financial institutions across the state hosting and conducting training events.
+Prior to joining the U.S. Attorney’s Office Mr. Oslica served 23 years in the U.S. Air Force, Security Forces and retired as a Master Sergeant.
+He earned a B.A. in Homeland Security from American Military University.

 Day 2 Afternoon Plenary featuring: